 How Will a Lawyer Prove Someone Else Caused My Pedestrian Accident?

-Using this evidence, we will pursue the at-fault party for compensation.
+Using this evidence, a pedestrian accident attorney serving Upper Arlington may be able to pursue the at-fault party for compensation.

 How Much Money Is My Pedestrian Accident Claim Worth?

 The value of your claim depends on how the accident affected you.
 In an Ohio pedestrian accident claim, you can recover compensation for:

 - Medical care

 - Lost income from missing work